How to Design a Steel Beam

 Let's get started

-Next, let's select our W shape from WebStructural's extensive shape library.
+Let's select a W shape from WebStructural's comprehensive shape library.

-Click the "Change shape..." button to launch the Shape Dialog and select W8X15 from the list.
+Click the "Shape" button to launch the Shape Dialog and select W8X15 from the list.
 You might need to scroll the list a little to find it.

 A span is the distance between points of support on a beam.
 A beam is often just a single span supported at both ends.
 However, that's not always the case.
 Beams can be supported anywhere along their length or they can be cantilevered beyond their end supports.
-To add or edit span lengths in WebStructural, simply click Add or remove spans... button or click the span dimension on the drawing.
+To add or edit span lengths in WebStructural, simply click Spans button or click the span dimension on the drawing.
 You can add a span to the left or right of existing spans.

 For our example we're going to add a span to the right and make it 4'-0".
 We'll also adjust the left-most span to 12'-0".

-Click the Add or remove spans... button, then click the Add Right Span button to add a second span.
+Click the Spans button, then click the Add Right Span button to add a second span.
 Make sure Span 1 is set to 12'-0" and that Span 2 is set to 4'-0".
 Click the Close button to save your changes.

 Beam support conditions can be changed in WebStructural by simply clicking on a support (the gray triangle under the beam).
 Clicking a support will toggle through three support types (support conditions): Pinned, Fixed, or Free.